the best sweet yeast roll dough i have ever found

 • Punching down the dough.

-At that time punch dough down and turn out onto a lightly floured board to shape.
+At that time, punch the dough down and turn it out onto a lightly floured board to shape.

 • Dough formed into balls.

-At this point, you can shape and fill as desired.
-To make dinner rolls, pinch off about 2-3 tablespoons of dough and shape into a ball.
-Place each one in a buttered muffin tin or baking pan, barely touching each other, do not crowd rolls.
+Shape and fill as desired.
+To make dinner rolls, pinch off about 2-3 tablespoons of dough and shape it into a ball.
+Place each one in a buttered muffin tin or baking pan, barely touching each other.
+Do not crowd rolls.

 • Dough balls rising under a cloth.

-Cover prepared rolls and allow to rise in a warm place until doubled in bulk, again about 1 hour.
+Cover the prepared rolls and allow to rise in a warm place until doubled in bulk, about 1 hour.

 • Rolls doubled in size.